Manishms18/Air-Passengers-Time-Series-Analysis/README.md

 ## General info

-Project was binary classification (Supervised Learning) problem.
+Project was Time Series Analysis, used ARIMA method to build the model.
 Major steps involved were as follow :
 * STEP: 1 - Data Cleaning
 * STEP: 2 - Feature Engineering and Feature Creation